The Best Coffee Maker For Travelers And Nomads

 The final veredict:

-The Hario V 60 (pour-over style) is more adequate for casual coffee lovers who need a tool to prepare quality coffee.
+- The Hario V 60 (pour-over style) is better for casual coffee lovers who need a tool to prepare quality coffee.

-The Aeropress is for coffee junkies like myself.
+- The Aeropress is for true coffee junkies like myself.

 What is your favorite coffee maker? 🙂